 Dark Chocolate Waffles With Cherry Balsamic Compote

 • 1 teaspoon vanilla extract

-• 6 oz. bittersweet chocolate (at least 70% cacao), VERY finely chopped
+• 6 oz. bittersweet chocolate, finely chopped (or mini chocolate chips/morsels)

-• Nonstick vegetable oil spray - I used coconut oil spray if needed according to the manufacturer of the waffle iron.
+• Nonstick vegetable oil spray - if needed according to the manufacturer of the waffle iron.

 Directions

-2. In a medium sized bowl whisk together the flour, cocoa powder, brown sugar, baking powder, baking soda, and salt in a large bowl.
+4. In a large mixing bowl whisk together the flour, cocoa powder, brown sugar, baking powder, baking soda, espresso powder if using and salt in a large bowl.

-3. Make a well in the centre and add the egg yolks, buttermilk, oil, and vanilla.
-Blend with a fork, then gradually incorporate dry ingredients from the sides, mixing just until combined.
+5. Make a well in the centre of flour mixture and add the egg yolks, buttermilk, oil, and vanilla.
+Blend with a fork, then gradually incorporate dry ingredients from the sides, stirring/mixing just until combined.

-5. Fold egg whites into the batter in two batches just until combined and then fold in finely chopped chocolate.
+6. Fold egg whites into the batter in two batches just until combined and then fold in finely chopped chocolate or chocolate chips

-8. Transfer to a wire rack set inside a baking sheet, cover loosely with foil, and keep warm in oven until ready to serve.
+8. Transfer to a wire rack in a single layer set inside a baking sheet, and keep warm and crispy in oven until ready to serve.

-1. In a small sauce pan combine cherries, orange rind, cinnamon stick, vinegar, honey, salt and pepper.
+1. In a small sauce pan combine water, orange rind/peel, cinnamon stick, balsamic vinegar, honey over low heat stirring until sugar is dissolved.

 3. Transfer to bowl and serve warm over the waffles or also stirred into yoghurt.
-Refrigerate until cool, about 20 minutes.
-Store covered in refrigerator for up to five days.
+If not using right away transfer to a sterilized glass jar and let it cool to room temperature about 20 minutes.
+Store covered in refrigerator for up to 5-7 days.

+Dark Chocolate Waffles With Cherry Balsamic Compote